gilnam74/vex-sneppet/VEX-Quick-start.md

 Let`s put theory into practice an build our magic circle finally!
 We will use the same concept as we did with the line:

 - define the number of points
+- define an angle of each point rotation
 - in the loop (for each of point number):
   * create a point
   * set point X and Y coordinates through the angle keeping the same distance from the origin

+The number of points could be either constant (12 points) or user-defined variable with UI: `int numberOfPoints = chi(number_of_points);`

 The only thing we are missing now in our [pseudocode](Programming-basics#pseudocode) is an increment (iteration step) definition.
 With the line example, we use [iteration](Programming-basics#loop-iterations) number of the loop directly: in each iteration, set X coordinate of the newly created point equal to the iteration number.
+But in case of the circle we need to modify an angle, which